 What is psychosis?

 Psychosis is a medical condition that affects the mind.
 It prevents the person from thinking clearly and makes them susceptible to suffering from delusions or false beliefs.
-It can also have serious knock-on effects on behaviour.
+It can also have serious knock-on effects for behaviour.
 In severe cases the person can become completely out of touch with reality, not knowing what is real and what is part of their delusion.

 Episodes of psychosis are brief in some people, or they can last longer or become recurring.
 Psychosis does not mean you are necessarily a danger to yourself or others; in fact, people with psychosis are likely to be withdrawn and prefer to be alone.
 Psychosis, like many other illnesses, can be treated.

 Who is likely to suffer from psychosis?

 Three in every 100 people will experience a psychotic episode during their lifetime, and almost anyone can be affected.
-A first episode of psychosis does not mean the person will necessarily have a second episode later.
+A first episode of psychosis does not mean the person will necessarily have a second episode.
 There are different forms of psychosis.

 Brief psychotic disorder (psychosis lasting less than a month) can occur after a stressful event, mostly in younger people, but this is quite rare.
 If the psychotic episode recurs it may be part of a longer term mental illness such as schizophrenia or bipolar disorder.